GerritCodeReview/plugins_metrics-reporter-prometheus/src/main/resources/Documentation/config.md

 It is possible to allow anonymous access to the metrics by giving the capability to the 'Anonymous Users' group.

+plugin.@PLUGIN@.excludeMetrics
+:   String used to exclude metrics from the report.
+It can be specified multiple times.
+    Parsed as regular expression.
+Note, ^ and $ are automatically added around the string.
+    By default no metric is excluded.
+    For example, to exclude all cache metrics, use: `excludeMetrics = cache.*`

 [Back to @PLUGIN@ documentation index][index]

 [index]: index.html